 What Causes Brown Spots?

 What’s causing these stains to appear on your ceiling?
 It very much depends on where you’re finding them.
 In most cases, you’ll see that there’s an issue with your roof, and that’s why these brown spots are appearing.
-If there are gaps in your roof, rain water will get in and start causing problems.
+If there are gaps in your roof, rain water will get in and start causing roof leak problems.